Nowadays, many — if not most — people seek a solution for their psychological, spiritual, or emotional problems through the mind.

 The ancient Romans already had a famous saying: Mens sana in corpore sano, which is a Latin phrase meaning “a healthy mind in a healthy body.”
 The idea behind this is that physical exercise (or physical health) is an important part of mental, psychological, and spiritual wellbeing.

-Another example is expounded in the Indian Yoga Sutras from Patanjali, the most important texts of classical Yoga philosophy describing a complete Yogic lifestyle practice that includes ethical guidelines, dietary prescriptions, and physical exercises in order to come to a sound mental, meditation, and spiritual practice.
+Another example can be found in the Indian Yoga Sutras from Patanjali, the most important texts of classical Yoga philosophy describing a complete Yogic lifestyle that includes ethical guidelines, dietary prescriptions, and physical exercises, which are advised to attain a sound meditation and spiritual practice.

 In any case, if we are not physically fit, often feel sluggish, inert and lazy, and experience low physical energy and vitality, it will undoubtedly have a negative effect on the state of our mind and emotions.
 We will start to feel psychological unease and unhappiness, often not even knowing why that is.
 As such, it’s always important to closely look at the state of our body and try to see if something needs to be done in that particular sphere.